AI SEO services that make the site easier for ChatGPT, Perplexity, Gemini, and Google AI Overviews to understand, summarize, and cite.

 When a buyer asks ChatGPT, Perplexity, Gemini, or Google AI Overviews about the work the business does, who gets cited: the business, the directory that lists the business, or the competitor with thinner work but better passage structure?
-AI search optimization is the engagement that earns the citation.
-Passage signals, visible FAQ content, entity consistency, named tooling, monitored prompt sets.
+The studio's AI SEO and generative engine optimization work helps the site become easier to extract, summarize, and cite.
+Passage signals, visible FAQ content, entity consistency, named tooling, and monitored prompt sets make the page answer-ready.

 The competitor is the cited answer.